istio/istio.io/docs/concepts/mixer-config.md

 ### Descriptors

-Descriptors are used to prepare the mixer, its adapters, and its backend systems to receive particular types of data.
-For example, declaring a set of metric descriptors tells the mixer the type of data different metrics will carry and the set of labels used to identity different instances of these metric.
+Descriptors are used to prepare Mixer, its adapters, and its backend systems to receive particular types of data.
+For example, declaring a set of metric descriptors tells Mixer the type of data different metrics will carry and the set of labels used to identity different instances of these metric.